AvantaR/nestjs-solutions/README.md

 ```
 Now you can use your services and repository in custom validation classes.
 I don't need to say how useful this is!

+You can also read more about it in [my article](https://dev.to/avantar/custom-validation-with-database-in-nestjs-gao).